 Still feel like you’re doing everything possible and it’s just not working?

-You could be making one (or more) of these mistakes which is hindering you from realising your financial potential.
+You could be making one (or more) of these mistakes and it is hindering you from realizing your financial potential.

 If you aren’t measuring up, it’s time to look at some honest truths as to why this could be:

 You have very little say about your salary when you work for someone else.
 Your raises will likely be limited to a few percentage increases each year.
 You can work your tail feathers off and your salary will still be in a conservative range.
 The real money is in event planning entrepreneurship where working harder will show with the number of clients and the value of the contracts you bring in.
 Plus, when established you can set your own prices, hopefully getting into a position to give yourself a raise whenever you see fit.

 Those owning their own firms have infinite options to increase their earnings.
 Tapping into your niche, loving what you do and being the best of the best, is the best path I know to prosperity.

 We are, under no circumstances, encouraging you to immediately quit your event-planning job to set up your own event-planning company or suggesting that this is a quick or easy solution.
 This is a decision that needs deep thought and careful planning.
 It takes many years of hard graft before most people dream of seeing any profit and more likely than not you will be paying yourself a pittance in the meantime.
 Also, many fledgling businesses don’t even last more than three years.
 The rewards can definitely be achieved but only with a lot of risk and sacrifice and heartache to get there.